elchericito/prive-docs/prive-functionality-in-shopify-admin/order-tagging.md

 # 🏷️ Order Tagging

 {% hint style="info" %}
-Recurly Commerceleverages Shopify checkout so both one-time purchases and subscription orders appear together in the “orders” page of Shopify.
-Recurly Commercetags subscription orders so that merchants may differentiate them from one-time purchases or use them for analytics.
-Recurly Commercedoes not tag one-time purchase orders.
+Recurly Commerce leverages Shopify checkout so both one-time purchases and subscription orders appear together in the “orders” page of Shopify.
+Recurly Commerce tags subscription orders so that merchants may differentiate them from one-time purchases or use them for analytics.
+Recurly Commerce does not tag one-time purchase orders.
 {% endhint %}

 Note: If you are a Pro or Enterprise merchant contact: **support@recurly.com** to inquire about custom tags.

 ### Subscription Tag Types

-Depicted below are the 5 standard tags Recurly Commerceutilizes for subscription orders:
+Depicted below are the 5 standard tags Recurly Commerce utilizes for subscription orders:

 | Subscription order           | Tagged on every single subscription order.
 This tag can be used to differentiate a one-time purchase from a subscription order.                                                                                                                 |
 | ---------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |